 Periodically someone would confirm that the lot still was locked down, so we waited.
 And waited.
 About four hours in, we went out for ourselves.
 By now FBI and ATF agents were swarming and no end was in sight.
 So we called an Uber and went to bed.

 Friday morning the news confirmed that in fact a bomb had exploded in the parking lot.
 Our rental car remained impounded.

-Fortunately, Dana’s smooth talking convinced the FBI agent in this news photograph to process our car.
+Fortunately, Dana’s smooth talking convinced the nice FBI agent in the hat to process our car.
 Also fortunately, we had nothing to do with the bomb, so after collecting Dana’s information he drove it under the tape for us.